Hampshire College: 2019 strategic partnership and financial challenges

-On February 19 and 20, following an announcement of the first round of a series of layoffs affecting 30-50% of faculty and staff, Hampshire College faculty attempted to hold a vote of no confidence in President Nelson and the board of trustees.
-Due to a technicality, this vote was declared invalid; a planned rescheduled vote never happened.
 On March 31, the chair of the board of trustees resigned.
 On April 5, Miriam Nelson, the Board's Vice Chair, and six other trustees resigned.
-Shortly after that, the board announced the decision to prioritize remaining independent through a capital campaign led by alumnus Ken Burns.
+Nelson said that her continued presence would be a "distraction" from the necessary work of improving the college's financial future.
+Shortly afterwards, the board announced the decision to prioritize remaining independent through a capital campaign led by alumnus Ken Burns.
 Ken Rosenthal was named interim president.
 The first round of layoffs primarily affected the admissions and fundraising offices, effective April 19, 2019.
+Ed Wingenbach became the new president in August.